Friday, 5 June 2026

 It's been a while writing about anything, but with all the recent developments in studies on new symptoms that Fibromyalgia patients face every day.
 I've decided that it was time to write a little piece on understanding fibromyalgia.

-A common chronic pain condition, fibromyalgia is a pain processing disorder that causes widespread pain throughout the body.
+A common chronic pain condition, fibromyalgia is a pain-processing disorder that causes widespread pain throughout the body.
 The disorder can result in sleep problems, emotional and mental distress, as well as fatigue.

 According to the Centers for Disease Control and Prevention, around 4 million Americans suffer from fibromyalgia.
 The National Fibromyalgia Association reports that women account for 75 to 90 percent of those who are diagnosed with the disorder, but the disease can also occur in men and children.

-Fibromyalgia is a poorly understood condition that causes pain and fatigue all over the body in your joints and muscles.
+Fibromyalgia is a poorly understood condition that causes pain and fatigue all over the body in the joints and muscles.
 It is the second most common disorder that affects the muscles and joints.
 It does not have a cure, but it is possible to manage your symptoms so that you can live a happy and productive life.

 Doctors are uncertain what causes fibromyalgia, but it is believed that it is caused by signaling problems in your brain when it processes pain signals that are sent from the peripheral nerves.
 Fibromyalgia is more likely to occur in the following people: